michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 "An Expert Survey of Political Leader Beliefs and Worldviews." (with Soyoung Lee).
 Early stage.

-"The National Security Council, Diplomacy, and the Bureaucratic Politics of U.S. Foreign Policy Shifts."
+"Public Opinion and War in the Shadow of Nuclear Weapons." (with Tyler Bowen).
 Early stage.